 Title: To the extent the data permits, make the title dynamic and conclusive, rather than descriptive.
-For example, "Hypoxia Inhibits Kv1.5 Channels in Rat Pulmonary Artery Smooth Muscle Cells" is preferable to "Effects of Hypoxia on Kv1.5 Channels."
-Explicit titles denoting the findings should be used (not "Investigations of...", "Studies of...", etc.).
+For example, "Hypoxia inhibits Kv1.5 channels in rat carotid artery smooth muscle cells" is preferable to "Effects of hypoxia on Kv1.5 channels."
+Explicit titles denoting the findings should be used (not "Investigations of...," "Studies of...," etc.)

-Structure: Abstracts may have the following identifiable sections, but they are not mandatory: Introduction, Hypothesis, Methods, Results and Conclusions.
+Structure: A good Nursing Symposium abstract should have these identifiable sections: Background, Purposes, Methods, Results, Conclusions.